gary-archer/oauth.apisample.nodejs/README.md

 ### Run an SPA Client

+Re-run the API with `start.sh`, then run the SPA via the following commands.\
-Run these commands, then login to the SPA with credentials `guestuser@mycompany.com / GuestPassword1`:
+Then login to the SPA with credentials `guestuser@mycompany.com / GuestPassword1`:

 ```bash
 cd ..